agu3rra/sauron/readme.md

 > docker run -p 2099:8080 sauron

 In this model, your target needs to be in the same network as that of your container.

+# References
+* This application uses a wrapper on top of the [SSLYZE package](https://github.com/nabla-c0d3/sslyze).
+Thank you, Alban     Diquet!